renovate-bot/khulnasoft-lab-_-vulx/docs/docs/supply-chain/attestation/rekor.md

 ```

 ## Non-packaged binaries
-Trivy can retrieve SBOM attestation of non-packaged binaries in the [Rekor][rekor] instance and scan it for vulnerabilities.
+Vul can retrieve SBOM attestation of non-packaged binaries in the [Rekor][rekor] instance and scan it for vulnerabilities.

 ### Prerequisites
 1. SBOM attestation stored in Rekor